dms-viz/dms-viz.github.io/paper/paper.md

 # Examples

+For additional scientific background and a walkthrough of the code that generates these visualizations, visit the [documentation](https://dms-viz.github.io/dms-viz-docs/visualizing-data/vignettes/).

 ## 1. Mapping the neutralization profile of antibodies and sera against HIV envelope

 @radfordMappingNeutralizingSpecificity2023 mapped mutations to HIV envelope (Env) that affect neutralization by polyclonal human serum using a pseudotyping-based deep mutational scanning platform [@radfordMappingNeutralizingSpecificity2023].
-One aim of their study was to examine how the sites of escape mutations related to HIV Env’s structure. `dms-viz` excels in generating these visualizations, especially for intra-experimental comparisons.
-Using `dms-viz`, it is possible to show multiple antibody footprints on a single summary plot.

-See how `dms-viz` can be used to interactively visualize datasets with multiple conditions [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-viz%2Fconfigure_dms_viz%2Fmain%2Ftests%2FHIV-Envelope-BF520-DMS%2Foutput%2FHIV-Envelope-BF520-DMS.json&e=IDC508&ce=%255B%25221%2522%252C%25222%2522%255D).
+See how `dms-viz` can be used to interactively visualize datasets with multiple antibody footprints on a single summary plot [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-viz%2Fconfigure_dms_viz%2Fmain%2Ftests%2FHIV-Envelope-BF520-DMS%2Foutput%2FHIV-Envelope-BF520-DMS.json&e=IDC508&ce=%255B%25221%2522%252C%25222%2522%255D).

 ## 2. Using mutation-fitness data to augment structure-guided drug design

-Bloom and Neher developed a method to estimate the fitness effects of mutations to all SARS-CoV-2 proteins by analyzing millions of human SARS-CoV-2 sequences  [@bloomFitnessEffectsMutations2023].
-These mutation-fitness estimates are useful for purposes such as attempting to design antiviral drugs that target functionally constrained sites where resistance is unlikely to emerge.

-By merging Bloom and Neher's data with structural views of a viral target like the SARS-CoV-2 main protease (Mpro) in complex with a bound ligand such as MAT-POS-e194df51-1 from the COVID Moonshot project [@bobyOpenScienceDiscovery2023], `dms-viz` offers an intuitive way to visualize whether a ligand is targeting a mutationally tolerant binding pocket.
-Computational chemists can incorporate this information into the design process by screening for compounds that target sites where mutations have negative effects on viral fitness.
+Bloom and Neher estimated the fitness effects of mutations to all SARS-CoV-2 proteins by analyzing millions of human SARS-CoV-2 sequences  [@bloomFitnessEffectsMutations2023].
+See how `dms-viz` can be used to enhance structure-guided drug design by merging this data with structural views of a viral target like the SARS-CoV-2 main protease (Mpro) in complex with a bound ligand such as MAT-POS-e194df51-1 from the COVID Moonshot project [@bobyOpenScienceDiscovery2023] [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fgist.githubusercontent.com%2FWillHannon-MCB%2Faa8599278999c841550c54f12b9964ee%2Fraw%2Fea7540c9b8ce0795dbbc9bf60cae85ba37cc7635%2Fmpro_with_inhibitor.json&markdown=https%3A%2F%2Fgist.githubusercontent.com%2FWillHannon-MCB%2Faa8599278999c841550c54f12b9964ee%2Fraw%2F2984be0aa286cf6a3447f65230b2ae9b7d128671%2FREADME.md&g=true&le=true&fi=%257B%2522expected_count%2522%253A10.15084%257D&sa=true&so=0.58&lr=ball%2Bstick&pr=ball%2Bstick&sr=surface).

-See how `dms-viz` can be used to enhance structure-guided drug design [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fgist.githubusercontent.com%2FWillHannon-MCB%2Faa8599278999c841550c54f12b9964ee%2Fraw%2Fea7540c9b8ce0795dbbc9bf60cae85ba37cc7635%2Fmpro_with_inhibitor.json&markdown=https%3A%2F%2Fgist.githubusercontent.com%2FWillHannon-MCB%2Faa8599278999c841550c54f12b9964ee%2Fraw%2F2984be0aa286cf6a3447f65230b2ae9b7d128671%2FREADME.md&g=true&le=true&fi=%257B%2522expected_count%2522%253A10.15084%257D&sa=true&so=0.58&lr=ball%2Bstick&pr=ball%2Bstick&sr=surface).

 ## 3. Exploring the evolutionary potential of the influenza A polymerase PB1 subunit

-The influenza RNA-dependent RNA polymerase (RdRp) is essential to viral replication, but little is known about the effects of mutations on RdRp function.
-To address this limitation, @liDeepMutationalScanning2023 measured the effects of thousands of mutations to the PB1 subunit of the RdRP on the replicative fitness of the lab-adapted influenza strain A/WSN/1933(H1N1) [@liDeepMutationalScanning2023].
+@liDeepMutationalScanning2023 measured the effects of thousands of mutations to the PB1 subunit of the influenza RNA-dependent RNA polymerase on the replicative fitness of the lab-adapted influenza strain A/WSN/1933(H1N1) [@liDeepMutationalScanning2023].

-`dms-viz` enables facile visualization of these data in the context of PB1’s structure and can provide stable URL links for easy sharing and access.

 See how `dms-viz` can provide this dataset as an interactive resource [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-viz%2Fconfigure_dms_viz%2Fmain%2Ftests%2FIAV-PB1-DMS%2Foutput%2FIAV-PB1-DMS.json&n=true&s=mean).

 ## 4. Visualizing the pathogenicity of genetic variants of an important tumor suppressor

-PTEN is a tumor suppressor that is inactivated in many cancers.
-Matreyek and Starita used variant abundance by massively parallel sequencing (VAMP-seq) to characterize the effect of thousands of mutations on the intracellular abundance of PTEN [@matreyekMultiplexAssessmentProtein2018].
+@matreyekMultiplexAssessmentProtein2018 used variant abundance by massively parallel sequencing (VAMP-seq) to characterize the effect of thousands of mutations on the intracellular abundance of PTEN, a tumor suppressor that is inactivated in many cancers [@matreyekMultiplexAssessmentProtein2018].
 See how `dms-viz` can be used to identify clinically relevant mutations in human proteins [here](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fgist.githubusercontent.com%2FWillHannon-MCB%2F102f0e3dff8f67452ffe3f9f290c41cf%2Fraw%2F7df95064f74c0f9681cd5fec883306aa5a021232%2Fpten_example.json).

 # Conclusion